Syl Johnson, oft-sampled R&B mainstay, dies at 85

 Syl Johnson cut his first single, “Teardrops,” co-written with Howard Scott, in 1959.
 His smooth guitar tones and the swagger in his voice brought him to the attention of the Twinight label, where he released the funk single “Different Strokes” in 1967.
 It was also included on his 1968 debut album, “Dresses Too Short.”

 Years later, he described himself as “a jack-of-all-trades.
-More soul than Marvin [Gaye[, more funk than James [Brown].
+More soul than Marvin [Gaye], more funk than James [Brown].
 If I’d gone pop, you’d be talkin’ about me, not them.
 I rate right at the top, though I’ve been underrated all my life.”

 Another of his early hits was 1967’s “Come On Sock It To Me,” a funky upbeat Brown-esque track that reached No. 12 on the Billboard R&B charts.
 In 1971, producer Willie Mitchell brought him to Hi Records, where he had hits including “Take Me to the River,” which reached No. 7 on the Billboard R&B charts in 1975.